Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 | Incentives for Preventive Screenings | Offer rewards for policyholders who undergo preventive health screenings. | 0.143 |
 | Cancer Prevention Initiatives | Provide resources and information on cancer prevention strategies. | 0.143 |

-The two main causes of death within the current policyholder base are neoplasms and diseases of the circulatory system, together making up approximately 63.5% of deaths (see Appendix B).

-The following interventions were disqualified as they did not appropriately reflect the needs of SuperLife’s policyholder pool:
-* **Safety Campaigns** primarily target individuals at risk of external causes of morbidity and mortality which account for less than 8.8% deaths.
-* **Social Connection Initiatives** primarily target individuals at risk of mental and behavioural disorders which account for approximately 1.4% of deaths.
-* **Community Fitness Challenges** primarily target younger individuals whereas the median age of policyholders is 52 (see Appendix C).
-Furthermore, engaging in physical activities that lead to injuries may subject SuperLife to liability for damages.
-* **Cancer Prevention Initiatives** offer a similar reduction in mortality rates to Incentives for Preventive Screenings.
-However, it is conditional on early detection, is specific to cancer, and does not account for a large range of other diseases prevalent in the policyholder pool.

 The Incentives for Preventive Screenings intervention is generally applicable to all policyholders and covers most causes of death.
-Importantly, it addresses deaths caused by circulatory diseases which are strongly correlated with smoking (see Appendix D), a significant factor in elevated mortality rates.
+Importantly, it addresses the two main causes of death within the current policyholder.
+That is, deaths stemming from neoplasms or diseases of the circulatory system, which make up approximately 63.5% of deaths.
 Additionally, it promotes taking a proactive and targeted approach to reducing health risks.
+Other interventions were qualified out on the basis that they did not approrpriately reflect the needs of SuperLife's policyholder pool.
 Thus, Incentives for Preventive Screenings was selected for use in the health incentive program.

 #### Incentive Choice